 Welcome to the Department of Human Development and Family Studies!

-Our faculty and students engage in the study of the development and wellbeing of individuals and families across the lifespan.
-We have a longstanding history of considering the role of culture in human development, from infancy to later adulthood.
-Many of our faculty and students also consider aspects of physical health, like nutrition, cancer, and sexual health, and/or mental health, including ways to improve wellbeing.
-Alumni of our undergraduate program go onto a range of careers in counseling, education, advocacy, non-profit work, health, business, and research, with a range of populations including infants and young children, adolescents, older adults, couples, and families.
+Our faculty and students engage in the teaching and study of the development and wellbeing of individuals and families across the lifespan.
+This focus includes understanding wellbeing of individuals and families; interactions and processes within families; and individuals and families in societal and cultural context.
+Alumni of our undergraduate program go on to a range of careers in counseling, education, advocacy, non-profit work, health, business, and research, with a range of populations including infants and young children, adolescents, older adults, couples, and families.
 Alumni of our graduate program often end up as faculty in human development and family studies, psychology, or other disciplines.
 Other graduate alumni work in applied research, policy, or government settings.
 Our faculty includes the directors of four research centers (Center for Applied Research in Human Development, Center for the Study of Culture, Health, and Human Development, Center for the Study of Interpersonal Acceptance and Rejection and UConn Rudd Center for Food Policy & Obesity) and strong ties with the Institute for Collaboration on Health, Intervention, and Policy and the Human Rights Institute.
-In addition, we have recently established a partnership with the Child Development and Family Studies Department at Seoul National University.

 Given our faculty and students’ productivity and accomplishments, it’s impossible to briefly summarize all the recent news in HDFS.
 However, here are some highlights:

 - Rebecca Puhl and Marlene Schwartz received tenure this year, and Alaina Brenick and Linda Halgunseth were both promoted to associate professor with tenure.